yashvardhan-kukreja/nail-hacktoberfest/README.md

 - Once you get even 1 single PR merged in this repository, you would already be versed with some nice open source practices.

 Now, jump to the next section to know about this project and realise how easy it is (and even to contribute to it).

+If you like this idea and project, then do :star2: this repo.
+Will make me really happy :P

 <!-- ABOUT THE PROJECT -->
 ## About The Project